suvam720/suvam720/README.md

 Hello!👋
-I'm a developer that loves to learn & simplifying things.
+I'm a Suvam
+a developer,learner and
 Computer Science & Engg. undergrad @Triputa Institute Of Technology